 Management software.
-Do it yourself or opt for professionalism?
+DIY DIY or opt for professionalism?

 We need to talk about IT/IM departments building their own software.
 We encounter that phenomenon regularly and we do have some questions about it.